Image generated with Google Gemini (2026).

 Goodhart’s Law

-The engineering org had twelve open roles and a deadline.
-Leadership wanted headcount filled before the fiscal year closed, and the recruiting team got a new time-to-fill metric with a 30-day target per role.
+The engineering org had twelve open roles and 30 days left in the fiscal year.
+Leadership introduced a new metric with a 30-day time-to-fill target per role.

 Time-to-fill dropped to 23 days, down from 54.
-Leadership cited it as evidence the process had improved.
-Six months later, four of those new hires had already left.
+Leadership cited it as proof the process had improved.
+Six months later, four of those hires had already left.

 What Is Goodhart’s Law?

 A metric is useful because it correlates with something that matters.
-Deployment frequency correlates with the ability to deliver value quickly and recover from mistakes.
+Deployment frequency correlates with the ability to ship value quickly and recover from mistakes.
 Test coverage correlates with confidence in code correctness.
-A metric tracks a signal, not the underlying reality.
+The metric tracks a signal, not the underlying reality itself.

-When a metric becomes a target, two things happen.
-People optimize directly for the metric.
-And the correlation that made the metric valuable weakens or disappears.
+When the metric becomes a target, two things happen.
+People optimize directly for it.
+And the correlation that made it valuable weakens or disappears.

-This is rational adaptation, not fraud.
 When deployment frequency is a target, the fastest path to hitting it is small, low-risk deployments that carry minimal value.
 The team deploys frequently.
-The underlying capability the metric was meant to track, the ability to ship meaningful changes safely, may be atrophying.
-The metric looks healthy.
-The system isn’t.
+But the thing the metric was tracking, the ability to ship meaningful changes safely, may be quietly getting worse.
+The numbers look healthy, but the system may not be.

 Where Engineering Metrics Break

 Sprint velocity is the textbook case.
 Story points are a calibration tool.
 A team’s historical velocity helps estimate how much work fits in a sprint.
 Once velocity becomes a target or a cross-team comparison, estimation inflates.
-Engineers pad points, work gets split artificially, and the number stabilizes.
-The throughput of meaningful work doesn’t.
+Engineers pad points and work gets split artificially.
+The throughput of meaningful work doesn’t improve and may actually regress.
+The velocity number goes up, but the output doesn’t.

 DORA metrics are subtler.
-The four key metrics (deployment frequency, lead time for changes, change failure rate, and time to restore service) were developed as research-backed indicators of high-performing engineering organizations (Forsgren et al., 2018).
-They correlate with delivery performance because high-performing teams exhibit them naturally.
-When an org mandates them as targets, teams optimize the metrics directly.
-Deployment frequency rises because trivial config changes count as deployments.
-Lead time drops because work gets split into units that skip meaningful review.
-The metrics go green.
-The underlying capability is never built.
+Deployment frequency, lead time for changes, change failure rate, and time to restore service were identified as markers of high-performing engineering organizations [4].
+They work because capable teams naturally produce them.
+When an org mandates them as targets, teams optimize directly for the metrics.
+Deployment frequency rises on trivial config changes.
+Lead time drops when features get carved into meaningless units.
+The numbers improve, but the engineering doesn’t.

-Bug backlog size invites reclassification.
+Bug backlog size encourages reclassification.
 When teams are measured on open bug count, bugs get moved to known-issues lists, closed as by-design, or marked as duplicates.
-The backlog shrinks.
-The software quality doesn’t.
+The backlog shrinks, but the software doesn’t get better.

 Treating this as a reason to stop measuring.
 Goodhart’s Law explains why a specific metric breaks under target pressure.
-It does not argue against measurement.
+It doesn’t argue against measurement.
 Teams without metrics have no basis for learning or decisions.
-The law is a warning about what happens to any metric when it becomes the goal, not a prohibition on metrics.
+It’s a warning about what happens to any metric when it becomes the goal, not a prohibition on measurement itself.

 Adding more metrics to compensate.
-A common response is a second metric to catch gaming of the first, then a third.
+The classic response is a second metric to catch gaming of the first, then a third for the second.
 Each becomes a new target and the cycle repeats.
 The real problem is believing that hitting a set of numbers equals achieving the underlying goal.
+More metrics doesn’t fix that.
+It just creates more targets.

 Blaming the people who adapted.
-The team that inflated velocity estimates was not behaving badly.
+The team that inflated velocity estimates wasn’t behaving badly.
 They responded rationally to the incentive structure they were given.
 Goodhart’s Law is a systems problem.
 The metric created the pressure that produced the behavior.
-Replacing the people without changing the structure produces the same outcome with different people (Deming, 1986).
+Replace the people without changing the structure and you get the same outcome with different people [5].
+It’s obvious in retrospect and invisible in the moment you’re living it.

-Assuming transparency prevents gaming.
-Broad dashboards, public metrics, and added context reduce some forms of gaming.
+Assuming transparency fixes it.
+Public dashboards and broader visibility reduce some forms of gaming.
 They don’t eliminate structural pressure.
 When team survival or promotion depends on a number, people find ways to produce that number.
-Visibility changes which methods are socially acceptable, not whether gaming happens.
+Transparency changes which methods are socially acceptable.
+It doesn’t change whether gaming happens.

 Put It Into Practice